-IIA Topic Key Messages from Review Soils, Water & Minerals Harrow Weald Ridge are considered as the most important landscape features in Harrow; Recognise the wider benefits from natural capital and ecosystem services; Seek to promote or reinforce local distinctiveness; Recover nature and enhance the beauty of landscapes; Maintain and enhance the overall quality and diversity of landscape character across the Borough; Seek to protect Green Belt and Metropolitan Open Land across the Borough; Maximise the potential of Green Infrastructure; Promote connectivity between residents and open spaces through the Harrow Green Grid; There are major economic benefits to be gained from natural capital and their value should be considered and incorporated into decision-making in relation to land use.
-Promote sustainable use of water as a natural resource.
-Improve water efficiency; Promote sustainable and water efficient development, including retrofitting of SUDs; Ensure that groundwater and surface water quality is improved or maintained where possible; Protect and enhance groundwater, reducing any upward trends in pollution; Minimise the amount of water lost through leakage each year.
-Planning can ensure water quality and the delivery of adequate water and wastewater infrastructure; Meet national and localised water quality and wastewater targets; Ensure Water Framework Directive (WFD) designated water bodies and their supporting elements are protected and enhanced; Create and nurture high value wildlife waterway habitats and contribute Minerals Improve water efficiency; Minimise the amount of water lost through leakage each year. , , , Ensure Water Framework Directive (WFD) designated water bodies Remediate land contamination and be cognisant of any potential risks to ground condition; Protect soil quality and avoid soil pollution; Encourage the use of previously developed (brownfield) land; Effective soil protection during construction; Outside the protection during construction; Sustainable management of soils.
-To promote the efficient supply and use of minerals; Ensure infrastructure is located, planned, designed and maintained to be resilient to climate change;
+IIA Topic Key Messages from Review Harrow Weald Ridge are considered as the most important landscape features in Harrow; Recognise the wider benefits from natural capital and ecosystem services; Seek to promote or reinforce local distinctiveness; Decover neture and enhance the beauty of landscapes.
+Recover nature and enhance the beauty of landscapes; Maintain and a plantage of landscapes; Maintain and enhance the overall quality and diversity of landscape character across the Borough; Seek to protect Green Belt and Metropolitan Open Land across the Borough; Maximise the potential of Green Infrastructure; Promote connectivity between residents and open spaces through the Harrow Green Grid; There are major economic benefits to be gained from natural capital and their value should be considered and incorporated into decision- making in relation to land use.
+Soils, Water & Promote sustainable use of water as a natural resource.
+Minerals Improve water efficiency; Promote sustainable and water efficient development, including retrofitting of SUDs; Ensure that groundwater and surface water quality is improved or maintained where possible; Protect and enhance groundwater, reducing any upward trends in pollution; Minimise the amount of water lost through leakage each year.
+Planning can ensure water quality and the delivery of adequate water and wastewater infrastructure; Meet national and localised water quality and wastewater targets; Ensure Water Framework Directive (WFD) designated water bodies and their supporting elements are protected and enhanced; Create and nurture high value wildlife waterway habitats and contribute to minimising the impact of climate change; Remediate land contamination and be cognisant of any potential risks to ground condition; Protect soil quality and avoid soil pollution; Encourage the use of previously developed (brownfield) land; Effective soil protection during construction; Sustainable management of soils.
+To promote the efficient supply and use of minerals; Ensure infrastructure is located, planned, designed and maintained to be resilient to elimente aboutes. be resilient to climate change;